dkman123/UrT_Server_Setup/PHPBB.md

 ```
 sudo a2dismod php7.2
 sudo a2enmod php7.3
+# included just in case
+sudo a2enconf php7.3-fpm

 # set the default version for the cli
 sudo update-alternatives --set php /usr/bin/php7.3